Ludowici, Georgia

 Ludowici (/ˌluːdəˈwɪsI/) is a city in Long County, Georgia, United States.
-The population was 1,703 at the 2010 Census and an estimated 2,221 in 2018.
+As of the 2020 census, Ludowici had a population of 1,590.
 The city is the county seat of Long County.
 It is a part of the Hinesville-Fort Stewart metropolitan area.

 Within the city, the Long County Courthouse and Ludowici Well Pavilion are listed on the National Register of Historic Places.

 History

 Founding

 The city's origins dated to the 1840s when the Atlantic and Gulf Railroad established a stop referred to as "Four and a Half".
 The station was constructed across from the house of a landowner named Allen Johnston, leading people to call the surrounding settlement Johnston Station by the time of Johnston's death in 1859.
 In 1898 there was an effort to rename the area Liberty City to help distinguish it from other places with 'Johnston' in their names.
 In following years both names were used interchangeably.

 In 1900 the settlement's population was about 300 and featured telegraph, post, and express offices.
 Racial tensions were a source of conflict, with at least two white and three black citizens reported to have been killed during a riot that summer.
 In the fall of 1900 an African American, H. F. McKay, was elected to the Georgia State Senate to represent Ludowici as part of what was then Liberty County, Georgia.